peeweemiwie/digg/README.md

 * You're building a single-page webapp.
 There should be no full-page refreshes.
 * You must include at least the following two components: **Feed Menu View** and **Feed Content View**.
 Requirements for these two components are detailed below.
 * You must use core HTML, CSS, and JavaScript.
 Feel free to use any "HTML5" APIs, bleeding edge CSS, and HTML elements that are supported by modern browsers, but you should not use any 3rd-party JavaScript/CSS libraries or frameworks.
-* As mentioned above, the webapp should render and work properly in all modern browsers.
+* The webapp should render and work properly in all modern browsers.

 ### Feed Menu View